Gael-Lopes-Da-Silva/tiny.pong/README.md

 ![](./screenshots/screenshot1.png)

 ### :question: How to build
+> [!IMPORTANT]
-Before building, make sure you have a C compiler installed on your computer.
+> Before building, make sure you have a C compiler installed on your computer.

 ~~~console
 # windows